mgroling/GymRubiksCube/README.md

 # Rubiks Cube

 As the name of the Repository suggests, it is all about the Rubik's Cube.
-This includes visualisation/rendering of it as well as solving it.
+This includes visualisation/rendering of it as well as solving it (by creating a gym environment and using algorithms in there).

 ![RubiksCubeAnimation](/img/rubiksCubeAnimation.gif)